What is an FHA cash-out refinance?

 FHA loans require a DTI of 43 percent or less unless significant compensating factors are present, such as a high credit score or lots of equity in the house.
 In these cases, a DTI of up to 50 percent is possible.
 DTI is the portion of your future housing and other debt payments compared to your pre-tax income.
 For instance, if your income is $7,000 per month, a 43 percent DTI would be $3,000.
 In this example, you could have a $2,000 house payment and $1,000 combined payments for a car, student loans, or other debts.

-Generally, you can’t add a second mortgage to the FHA cash-out plan unless both loans add up to 80 percent of the home’s value or less.
+Generally, you can’t add a second mortgage to the FHA cash-out refi unless both loans add up to 80 percent of the home’s value or less.
 However, you may be able to keep an existing second mortgage and subordinate it to the new FHA loan.
 Subordinating involves receiving a document from the second mortgage lender stating it’s okay to get a new first mortgage.

 You may have received a notification from a lender stating that you haven’t tapped into your FHA equity reserves.
 This marketing gimmick is trying to entice you to refinance via an FHA Streamline Refinance.
 This is likely referring to the FHA mortgage insurance refund you are entitled to when replacing one FHA loan with another via an FHA streamline refinance.
 Cash-outs are not allowed when you get an FHA streamline refinance; however, you may save on your monthly payment.
 Only the FHA cash-out refinance allows you to receive cash back at closing.

-Check your FHA cash-out plan eligibility
+Check your FHA cash-out refinance eligibility

 For those with good credit and at least 20% equity, a conventional cash-out refinance or home equity loan might yield lower costs.